ishaanbhimani0628/EE475_Team7/docs/n03_prd.md

 ## Deliverables
 - Proximity tracking
 - Orientation sensor tracking
-- Neck size sensor tracking
 - Communication to app
 - Tested and demoed without animals
 - Tested and demoed with real animals

 ## Critical Features
 - Low power collar
-- Solar charged base station
 - Tracks each collar: time spent drinking (with head bowed) at water station
 - Bluetooth communication with mobile app

 ## Performance Metrics
 - Measuring success and speed of bluetooth connection of collar and base station when animal collar is within range/near the water source
 - Time animal has actually spent drinking water vs time calculated
-- Head tilt- success rate of ball tilt sensor being triggered when the animal is drinking water
+- Head tilt- success rate of accelerometer readings when the animal is drinking water

 ## Milestones
 1. Establish bluetooth communication between MSP EZ430 with BLE module and Adafruit Feather nRF52840